Michael Avenatti Will Have To Sell His Luxury Cars & Private Jet Shares To Pay $2 Million Divorce Debt

 “I do not make this decision lightly — I make it out of respect for my family.
 But for their concerns, I would run.”

 Prior to that, Avenatti and Daniels suffered a setback in their ongoing battle with Trump.
-As USA Today reported at the time, a judge threw out Avenatti and Daniels’ defamation lawsuit against Donald Trump, and ordered him to pay the president’s legal fees.
+As USA Today reported at the time, a judge threw out Avenatti and Daniels’ defamation lawsuit against Donald Trump and ordered him to pay the president’s legal fees.
 Daniels claimed that Avenatti filed the suit without her permission.

 Also in November, Avenatti was arrested on suspicion of domestic violence, as The Wrap reported at the time.
 His most famed client, Stormy Daniels, said that she would fire Avenatti as her attorney if the charges proved to be true.